louis-melone/LightningWatch/README.md

 - Filter by city / country
 - Statistics above the grid (total capacity)

-Most of these features were part of my initial vision for the app's expansion, and I designed the architecture with future scalability in mind.

 ## What do you think is the weakest part of your project?

-Theme and constants management, as well as advanced error handling, are areas for improvement.
+Theme and constants management, as well as advanced error handling.
 Implementing a ThemeCoordinator and a more robust error-handling strategy would enhance maintainability and UX.